sam-dude/sam-dude.github.io/README.md

 Aimed at getting your days smoother.
 Made with Love 🧡

-I learn more of Vallina.js in this project.
-Stressful yet fun💖
+The project proved rather tough, as I learnt lots of JavaScript features over time.